Aadniz/status/README.md

-  "interval": 600,  // Sets the global default interval for all service tests in seconds "timeout": 15.0,  // Global default timeout for all service tests in seconds "pause_on_no_internet": true,  // Do nothing when testing if there is no internet availability "services": [
+  "interval": 600,  // Sets the global default interval for all service tests in seconds "timeout": 15.0,  // Global default timeout for all service tests in seconds "pause_on_no_internet": true,  // Do nothing when testing if there is no internet availability "retry_counter": 2,  // If it fails, how many times to retry.
+2 means that it will maximum be ran 3 times in total.
+  "services": [
     {
       "name": "website_1",